-The sustainability indicators used for the measurement of the portfolio's environmental or social characteristics are subject to our conviction that the underlying data are sufficient mature, and that sufficient data coverage and quality are available.
-The choice of the indicators is validated by committees (Clients Solution Committee and Product Range Committee).
+The sustainability indicators used to measure the portfolio's sustainable objectives are based on our conviction that the underlying data are sufficiently mature, with adequate coverage and quality.
+The choice of the sustainability indicators is validated by several committees (Sustainability Risk Committee, Clients Solution Committee and Product Range Committee).